TURKEY BIKE TOUR TRAVEL INFORMATION

 Arrival and Departure Airport: You should fly into and depart from Kayseri Airport (airport code: ASR) or Nevsehir (airport code: NAV) in Turkey.
 Please plan to arrive at anytime on Day 1, and depart after 6pm on Day 8.
 Please note this may require an overnight stay in Istanbul to meet your international connection.
 We are happy make reservations if you decide to stay in Urgup for an extra night.
 Also, Nevsehir Airport will be the closest airport at the end of the trip.
 However, you may find more departure flight options at Kayseri Airport.

-Pick-up & Drop-off Information: We provide complimentary airport pick-ups and drop-offs on the first and last day of the trip.
+Pick-up & Drop-off Information: We provide complimentary group airport pick-ups and drop-offs on the first and last day of the trip.
 We will be waiting for you with a sign saying 'Access Trips' as you exit customs at Kayseri or Nevsehir Airport.
 If you would like to be picked up or dropped off on a different day or to somewhere other than the airport, please contact us.

 Airlines and Checking Equipment: If you intend to bring your own bike, please check with your airline regarding policies for checking and transporting sports gear and equipment before you book your flight.
 This includes inquiring as to weight, charges and liability.